Chinese Yuan Renminbi

 Go to dashboard Logout

-Seoul / Jeju Island / Everland / Nami Island South Korea (4 Star Hotel with Mandarin Tour Guide)
+Seoul / Jeju Island / Everland / Nami Island South Korea (Mandarin Speaking Guide)

 About South KoreaWith four seasons, each offering beautiful and unique landscapes, South Korea is a perfect destination for tourist to admire and enjoy their vacation either on the beach, the snow, cherry blossoms and even the coat of crimson leaves.
 South Korea economy is driven by the exports and manufacturing of automobiles, electronics and ships to countries all around the world and it has a rapid economy growth due to its export focused strategy.